How To Set Up Vendors in QuickBooks Online

 You cannot delete a vendor once you have used them in a transaction.
 For example, once you have created a check to pay a vendor, that vendor cannot be deleted.
 However, the vendor can be made inactive so that they don’t appear in the Vendor Center.

 Navigate to the Vendor Center by clicking on Expenses then Vendors in the left menu bar.
-Locate the vendor you wish to make inactive and click on the drop-down menu on the far right side of the vendor’s line.
+Locate the vendor you wish to make inactive, and then click on the vendor’s name.
+Next, click on the small dropdown arrow next to Edit, and then select Make inactive.

 Vendors with an outstanding balance: